redis/docs/content/operate/rs/installing-upgrading/uninstalling.md

 Use the script `rl_uninstall.sh` to uninstall Redis Enterprise Software and remove its files from a node.
 The script also deletes all Redis data and configuration from the node.

-However, the uninstall script does not remove the node from the cluster.
-If you uninstall Redis Enterprise Software from a node without removing it, the node remains in the cluster's node list but has the "down" status.
-See [Remove a cluster node]({{<relref "/operate/rs/clusters/remove-node">}}) for instructions.
+The uninstall script does not remove the node from the cluster, but the node's status changes to down.
+For node removal instructions, see [Remove a cluster node]({{<relref "/operate/rs/clusters/remove-node">}}).

 ## Uninstall Redis Enterprise Software